-Our Pastor will encourage the Social Justice Advocacy Ministry Team and church members to collaborate with other organizations to pursue justice by serving God and God's humanity.
+Our Pastor will encourage Social Justice Advocacy and collaboration with other organizations to pursue justice by serving God and God's humanity.

-Specify language requirements or culturally-specific capacities preferred in a next ministerial leader, and why those matter to the congregation's sense of calling.
+Specify language requirements or culturally-specific capacities preferred in the next ministerial leader, and why those matter to the congregation's sense of calling.